wrappeddev/vm-portable/README.md

 # Portable Windows Dev Setup

 A complete portable development environment setup for Windows VMs that can be used offline (except for initial downloads and GitHub authentication).
+Features automatic downloads, smart recovery options, and comprehensive error handling.

 ## What's Included